systemaccounting/mxfactorial/README.md

 **q.** and how do lending businesses raise money?
 **a.** by publishing their performance. investors confidently supply capital to lending businesses when their accounting proves they can profitably buy and sell promissory notes. storing and moving money for the public is NOT relevant to finance and only a matter of security

+**q.** but what if i don't want to publish my earnings?
+**a.** publishing your earnings is not required but you won't attract capital. publishing profit signals to investors the demand for capital, or the supply of return, and invites competition from producers capable of lowering prices for consumers. indulging a fear of competition through secrecy weakens an economy and enables greed

 **q.** what would happen to central banks?
 **a.** enforcing a conservation law on value privatizes the balance sheets of banks. central banks are not necessary when banks cannot include their balance sheets in the money supply